josmar-crwdstffng/angular/aio/content/guide/observables.md

 </div>

-Here's an example of creating and subscribing to a simple observable, with an observer that logs the received message to the console:
+Here is an example of creating and subscribing to a simple observable, with an observer that logs the received message to the console:

 <code-example header="Subscribe using observer" path="observables/src/subscribing.ts" region="observer"></code-example>